FedericoCeratto/dns-firewall/README.rst

 Usage
 -----

-Create conf.yaml from conf.yaml.example
+Create ~/.config/dns-firewall/conf.yaml from conf.yaml.example

 Binding to UDP port 53 is required.
 You can run the process as root or install and configure authbind::

    sudo apt-get install authbind
    sudo touch /etc/authbind/byport/53
-   authbind --depth 2 ./dns_firewall/main.py conf.yaml
+   authbind --depth 2 dns-firewall

    # or

-   sudo ./dns_firewall/main.py conf.yaml
+   sudo dns-firewall

 Add --tray to enable the tray icon and Gtk interface.
 Left-click on the tray icon to display the log window.